opensearch-project/project-website/_posts/2025-09-10-reimagining-log-analytics-for-the-modern-enterprise.md

-## The Future of Log Analytics
+## The future of log analytics

-OpenSearch is more than a tool—it's a vision for how organizations can transform their observability strategy.
+OpenSearch is more than a tool---it's a vision for how organizations can transform their observability strategy.
 By prioritizing user needs, performance, and accessibility, we're creating a platform that grows with your challenges.

-*Are you ready to reimagine log analytics?*
+*Are you ready to reimagine log analytics?* Explore OpenSearch, check out our [roadmap](https://github.com/orgs/opensearch-project/projects/206) and join the community discussion on the [OpenSearch forum](https://forum.opensearch.org/).

-[Call to Action: Explore OpenSearch, Check Out Our Roadmap, Join the Community]